elastic/terraform-provider-ec/docs/resources/ec_deployment_traffic_filter_association.md

 The following arguments are supported:

 * `traffic_filter_id` - (Required) Traffic filter ID of the rule to use for the attachment.
-* `deployment_id` - (Required) Deployment ID of the deployment to which attach the traffic filter rule.
+* `deployment_id` - (Required) Deployment ID of the deployment to which the traffic filter rule is attached.

 ## Attributes Reference